 The amazing hemp plant is showing great promise as a Revolutionary New Super Food because there are over 400 phytonutrients found in hemp plants.

 Our bodies need phytonutrients to fight free radical damage.
-However, until now we have relied on herbs and spices, fruits and vegetables, nuts, seeds, whole grains and legumes a to get these daily doses of phytonutrients.
+However, until now we have relied on herbs and spices, fruits and vegetables, nuts, seeds, whole grains and legumes to get these daily doses of phytonutrients.

 Hemp is touted as a virtual treasure trove of phytonutrients and phytocompounds, because it contains chlorophyll, flavonoids, terpenes, and omega fatty acids including 3, 6, & 9, which help fight free radical damage.